Evolution of SPI-induced disruptions in ASDEX Upgrade: Disruption phases

 \subsection{Plasma Movement Event (PME)}

-For long pre-\ac{TQ} durations, caused by 100\%~\ac{D2} or neon doped pellets, in some cases a second radiation peak is observed before the \ac{TQ} (see \subfig{disruption_phases}{10--12}, \ref{fig:PME}(d), and \ref{fig:disruption_evolution_2}).
-As it is accompanied by the movement (and change in shape) of the plasma, we will refer to this event as the \acf{PME} and the radiation peak as the ``\ac{PME} (radiation) peak'' throughout this paper.
+For long pre-thermal quench~(pre-TQ) durations, caused by 100\%~$\textrm{D}_2$ or neon doped pellets, in some cases a second radiation peak is observed before the TQ (see \subfig{disruption_phases}{10--12}, \ref{fig:PME}(d), and \ref{fig:disruption_evolution_2}).
+As it is accompanied by the movement (and change in shape) of the plasma, we will refer to this event as the plasma movement event~(PME) and the radiation peak as the ``PME (radiation) peak'' throughout this paper.

-During the \ac{PME}, the \ac{Zcurr} position is moving downwards (towards the active X-point) and further towards the central post as the plasma shape also changes (\subfig{PME}{f}).
+During the PME, the current centroid~($Z_\textrm{curr}$) position is moving downwards (towards the active X-point) and further towards the central post as the plasma shape also changes (\subfig{PME}{f}).
 This motion is also visible in the fast camera recordings (see \subfig{disruption_phases}{10--12}) as the radiation pattern moves further down the central post with increasing amplitude in the visible range compared to~\subfig{disruption_phases}{9}.
-As the real-time \ac{Zcurr} reconstruction~(DDS, compared to FPG shot-file) does not exceed the 7~cm threshold in this discharge (not shown in \fig{PME}), the \ac{VPEState} remains unchanged, which indicates that this is not due to the \ac{DCS} requesting e.g. a controlled ramp-down of the plasma~\cite{Heinrich_2025_PhD, Kudlacek_2024_DCS, Sieglin_2023_DCS}.
-Only after the \ac{IP-spike} had occurred, the \ac{VPEState} changes in~\subfig{PME}{a} and a new current z-position (Zcurr -- INJ) is requested shown in~(c).
-Consequently, this movement of the plasma during the \ac{PME} is not initiated by the \ac{DCS}.
+As the real-time $Z_\textrm{curr}$ reconstruction~(DDS, compared to FPG shot-file) does not exceed the 7~cm threshold in this discharge (not shown in \fig{PME}), the system state of the VPE in the DCS~(\texttt{VPEState}) remains unchanged, which indicates that this is not due to the DCS requesting e.g. a controlled ramp-down of the plasma~\cite{Heinrich_2025_PhD, Kudlacek_2024_DCS, Sieglin_2023_DCS}.
+Only after the plasma current spike (IP-spike) had occurred, the \texttt{VPEState} changes in~\subfig{PME}{a} and a new current z-position (Zcurr -- INJ) is requested shown in~(c).
+Consequently, this movement of the plasma during the PME is not initiated by the DCS.

 There is strong evidence, that a break-up of a few central flux surfaces may cause this event.
-During the pre-\ac{TQ} phase, \ac{li} is steadily increasing (\subfig{PME}{a}).
-However, at the time of the \ac{PME}, a small drop in \ac{li} is visible and the \acl{IP} is increasing (better visible in \subfig{disruption_evolution_2}{e}).
-This is accompanied by a small drop in \ac{Wth}.
-These signatures are the same that we observe on a bigger scale a bit later during the \ac{TQ}: here, a full stochastisation of the field lines takes place and \ac{Wth} fully collapses.
+During the pre-TQ phase, $li$ is steadily increasing (\subfig{PME}{a}).
+However, at the time of the PME, a small drop in $li$ is visible and the plasma current is increasing (better visible in \subfig{disruption_evolution_2}{e}).
+This is accompanied by a small drop in $W_\textrm{th}$.
+These signatures are the same that we observe on a bigger scale a bit later during the TQ: here, a full stochastisation of the field lines takes place and $W_\textrm{th}$ fully collapses.